codecarrotlabs/blog.codecarrot.net/_posts/project-management/2017-08-30-working-with-files-and-folders.md

 `mydocument.html`

 Save the document and you’re done!
-HTML is one of the topics you can learn on Treehouse.

 **Mac**